bsolomon1124/docker-spark/README.md

 # Docker Spark Image

-Disclaimer: this image size is about 806MB.
+Disclaimer: this image's size is about 806MB.
 I cannot make it much smaller; Spark is a large binary.

 Usage: